-This program is intended for global physicians and other healthcare professionals who treat and manage patients with gastrointestinal cancers.
+This educational program is intended for medical oncologists and other healthcare professionals who treat patients with gastrointestinal malignancies.

 Upon completion of this activity, participants should be able to:

-- Plan therapeutic strategies for patients with gastrointestinal malignancies based on predictive biomarker assessment
+- Plan individualized therapeutic strategies for patients with GI malignancies based on predictive biomarker assessment

-- Appraise ongoing clinical trials for novel biomarker-driven treatment strategies in gastrointestinal malignancies for patient counsel and potential enrollment
+- Appraise ongoing clinical trials for novel biomarker-driven treatment strategies in GI malignancies for patient counsel and potential enrollment

 Joint Accreditation Statement